-Heat 2 tbsp ghee in a pan and fry badi over medium flame until golden on both sides.
+Heat 2 tablespoon ghee in a pan and fry badi over medium flame until golden on both sides.
 Drain on an absorbent paper and set aside.

-In a heavy bottomed saucepan, heat remaining 2 tbsp ghee over medium heat.
+In a heavy bottomed saucepan, heat remaining 2 tablespoon ghee over medium heat.

 Add cumin seeds and saute until brown in color and fragrant.